virgoeun/virgoeun/README.md

 ## 🔭 Current Endeavors
 - I'm currently open to work as a junior web developer.
 - I have recently graduated from Ironhack's Fullstack Web Developer program.
-- My goal is to work as a fullstack web developer and eventually engage in exciting fullstack projects.
+- My goal is to work as a Tech-Product development/Marketing Manager, engaging in exciting development projects, collaborating IT, marketing, and external stakeholders.
 - Currently, I'm exploring `typescript` and `Nest.js` to enhance my skill set.

 ## ✨ Fun Facts
 - I am originally from South Korea. 🇰🇷
 - Germany is my 4th foreign country where I have resided and I love it! 🥨
-- I have Barre Teaching Certificate - and love all kinds of workouts.
+- I have Barre/Yoga Teaching Certificate - and love all kinds of workouts.
-- Html was my first programming language.
+- At the same time, I am passionate about maintaining sound mental health.
 - I am far from a girly-type but #Pink 💝 is my Color.
-- My current VCS code theme is Pink-Cat-Boo Theme 🐈‍⬛

 ## 📫 Let's connect! 💫
 You can always reach me via LinkedIn.